 I am a PhD candidate in the Department of Politics at Princeton University, specializing in American political behavior.
-My research interests include political behavior, race and ethnicity politics, and economic inequality.
+My research interests include political behavior, race and ethnicity, immigration, and economic inequality.

-My dissertation, entitled "The New Democrats: On the Social Roots of Asian American Partisan Political Behavior" explores why Asian Americans, a group with some Republican predispositions, vote for Democrats in national elections.
+My dissertation, entitled "The New Democrats: On the Social Roots of Asian American Partisan Political Behavior" explores why Asian Americans, a group with some conservative predispositions, supports Democrats in national elections.
 This research considers existing theories, and develops a novel theory of “social transmission,” grounded in partisan influence from peers in local contexts.
-This theoretical perspective is motivated by the fact that traditional theories of familial socialization are a poor fit for immigrant households, in which American politics is rarely discussed.
-I test this theory against alternative explanations using original interviews, national surveys, a large longitudinal survey of college students, and a social media experiment.
+This theoretical perspective is motivated by the fact that traditional theories of familial socialization do not explain partisan acquisition in immigrant households, in which American politics is rarely discussed.
+I test this theory against alternative explanations using national surveys, original interviews, a large longitudinal dataset of college students, and an original experiment.

 Prior to arriving at Princeton, I graduated with a BA in Political Science (minors in Applied Statistics and Sociocultural Anthropology) from the University of Michigan in 2014, with highest honors and highest distinction.
-While at Michigan, I wrote a senior thesis under the advisement of Professor Nicholas Valentino about the priming effects of Spanish-language political advertising on US Hispanic voters.
+While at Michigan, I wrote a senior thesis about the priming effects of Spanish-language political advertising on US Hispanic voters.
 As an undergraduate student, I worked in Washington DC as a Congressional Intern for US Representative Rush Holt (2012) and US Senator Frank Lautenberg (2013).
 I am a member of Phi Beta Kappa.

 Banner image photo: Carol Highsmith (Wikimedia Commons)